arnaudbos/level-up/content/write-application-using-actor-model.md

 ---
-title: Write an application using the Actor model
+title: 5- Write an application using the Actor model
-date: 2017-04-02T22:48:21+01:00
-description: Programming achievements
 parent: level-up
 group: "Learn a variety of programming paradigms"
 state: "todo"